mlabonne/llm-course/README.md

 To fine-tune your skills, learn how to create embeddings with sentence transformers, store them in a vector database, and use parameter-efficient supervised learning or RLHF to fine-tune LLMs.

 - **Sentence Transformers**: Sentence Transformers are models that can derive semantically meaningful embeddings for sentences, paragraphs, or texts.
 Learn how to store and retrieve these embeddings using an appropriate vector database for rapid similarity search.
-- **Fine-Tuning Language Models**: After understanding and using pre-trained models, the next step is to fine-tune them on a domain-specific dataset.
+- **Fine-Tuning Language Models**: After understanding and using pre-trained models, the next step is fine-tuning them on a domain-specific dataset.
 It allows the model to be more accurate for certain tasks or domains, such as medical text analysis or sentiment analysis for movie reviews.
 - **Parameter-Efficient Learning Techniques**: Explore more efficient ways to train or fine-tune your models without requiring massive amounts of data or computational resources, such as LoRA.

 📚 Resources: